 Computer science-related positions are a mainstay on annual “top careers” lists—and for good reason.
 Computing and technology are part of everything we do.
-Embedded devices and networks.
-Apps and algorithms.
-Security and personalized medicine.
-At Wheaton, you’ll learn computing theory and then see it in action in classes like cyber security, machine learning, parallel and distributed computing, and mobile app development.
-You can take your analytical and programming skills to nearly any industry, and into information security, database management, software development, IT, and related areas.
-Adding a minor or second major can make you even more marketable in emerging fields like genomics, e-commerce, and data science.
+Wheaton computer science graduates use their analytical and programming skills to be prepared for careers in exciting innovation spaces involving AI, cyber security, distributed computing, and mobile app development.
+Adding a minor or second major in computer science can make you even more marketable in emerging interdisciplinary fields like genomics, e-commerce, and data science.

 98% of Computer Science majors from the past five years have found employment, attended graduate school or achieved a service opportunity within six months of graduation*

 Software Engineer, Microsoft

 Sample Graduate Schools